vele616/monorepo/packages/jobboard/website/content/jobs/senior-accounting-manager-hopin-rRNcm.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "If you have 8 years working experiences in Finance &amp, Hopin has a job opening for a senior accounting manager"
+summary: "If you have 8 years working experiences in Finance, Hopin has a job opening for a senior accounting manager"
 summaryBackup: "To apply as a senior accounting manager at Hopin, you preferably need to have some #accountant, #analysis, #management."
 featured: 20
 ---